Lease Management Drives CAM Billing Accuracy

 4. Gross-Up Deemed Occupancy Percentage

 If the lease has a gross-up provision, the deemed occupancy percentage determines how much variable expenses are grossed up.
-A difference between 90% and 95% gross-up produces different billable amounts — and if your system has one and the lease says the other, you've been billing wrong from day one.
+A difference between 90% and 95% gross-up produces different billable amounts.
+If your system has one and the lease says the other, you have been billing wrong from day one.

 See our CAM gross-up calculation guide and gross-up calculator to verify your calculations.